jack-debug/French-Translator/README.md

 ### What does what?
 frtoen.py takes French and outputs in English

-entofr.py takes English and outputs in French

 frtoenfile.py takes a file that has French speech and outputs in English.
 (Note: this file does not work yet)

+entofr.py takes English and outputs in French

+entofrtext.py takes English text input and outputs in French

 ## How to install?
 1. Run the command `git clone https://github.com/jack-debug/French-Translator.git` (if on Windows, use the software Git Bash to run this command)